 The sharpness is balanced by a sweetness that could easily be overdone if spritzed too liberally, while Ambroxan – a synthetic version of ambergris – works to keep the base salty and oceanic.

-Versace Eros EDT has truly impressive performance.
+In this Versace Eros review, we can safely say that this eau de toilette has a truly impressive performance.
 The initial projection is huge and is matched with just as impressive sillage and projection.

 Who Would Like It?